upenn-libraries/blacklight_alma/README.md

 and this [blog post](https://developers.exlibrisgroup.com/blog/Leveraging-Social-Login-with-Alma) for information about how to implement SSO and Alma's social login feature.

-This gem can integrates these services with Devise.
+This gem can integrate these services with Devise.

 In your project, create a subclass of `Devise::SessionsController` if you don't already have one.
 If you do, then just include the `BlacklightAlma::SocialLogin` and/or `BlacklightAlma::Sso` modules, as appropriate.